kognifai/Galore/SDK-documentation/casestudy.md

 ===============================

-While TQL queries can be used to run ad hoc processing from client application and services, they can also be stored in the galore asset model.
+While TQL queries can be used to run ad hoc processing from client application and services, they can also be stored in the Galore asset model.

-In our case study we will give to simplified examples of this can be used.
+In our case study, we will give to simplified examples of this can be used.
 We will skip over the details of the TQL queries.
 See the TQL documentation for more details \<ref\>.